chuckcscccl/rustlr/chapterfs.md

 precedence levels.
 These declarations are used to break shift-reduce conflicts and allows the writing of some ambiguous grammars (`E --> E+E`) instead of (`E --> E+T`).
 The default precedence is zero, which means no precedence has been defined.
-However, these kinds of declarations should not be overused.
+However, these kinds of declarations should not be overused (see below).

 #### Using Regular Expression-Like Operators +, \*, ?, etc